mascarenhasneil/HandsOnOllama/README.md

 - **Streamlit UI**: Provides an interactive user interface for querying the document assistant.
 - **Robust Error Handling**: All modules include improved error handling and input validation.
 - **Coding Standards**: The codebase follows PEP 8, Google Python Style Guide, and project-specific guidelines for maintainability and clarity.
+- **Modular Python Package**: All core logic is organized under the `doc_assist` package for maintainability and reusability.

 ## Installation